5/2/2024

 Operator

 Thank you.
-Your next question is coming from David Amselum from Piper Sandler.
+Your next question is coming from David Amselem from Piper Sandler.
 Your line is live.

 speaker

 Hey, thanks.
 So just a couple of questions.
-Long-term focused questions.
+Long-term focus questions.
 In terms of your Rifaximin business, how are you thinking about erosion of the franchise once you do see generic competition materialize?
-And I guess what I'm trying to get at is, what are your expectations surrounding the next generation Rifaximin product as a means of cushioning some of the impact of generic competition?
+And I guess what I'm trying to get at is what are your expectations surrounding the next generation Rifaximin products as a means of cushioning some of the impact of generic competition.
 So that's number one.
-And then number two, and I know you alluded to it on the prior question, but on Amselumod, do you have a sense, based on your own market research, how you're thinking about the sales potential here in the context of an increasingly crowded market with other agents that have novel mechanisms such as the TL1A, how do you think about sales potential for Amselumod to the extent that you commercialize it?
+And then number two, and I know you alluded to it on the prior question, but on Emma Salamad, do you have a sense, based on your own market research, how you're thinking about the sales potential here in the context of an increasingly crowded market with other agents that have novel mechanisms such as the T01As How do you think about sales potential for Amazon to the extent that you commercialize it?
+Thanks.

 speaker